Note: Offers may no longer be available. Click here for the must up-to-date offers.

 After applying, I went to the AMEX site another time and again saw the 50,000 mile bonus.
 The fourth time I tried accessing the application, the deal reverted to 30,000 miles.

-There’s no science to how to get a better deal but if someone you know gets this offer, try applying from their computer.
+There’s no science on how to get a better deal but if someone you know gets this offer, try applying from their computer.
 Has anyone else experienced this with the American Express Delta card or with any other cards?